Free disability insurance quotes in minutes

 • Cost of living adjustment: This increases your benefit amount as inflation goes up.

-• Future increase option: If your income goes up in the future, this lets you increase your benefits without needing a medical exam.
+• Future increase option: If your income goes up in the future, this lets you increase your benefits without taking another medical exam.

-• Own-occupation rider: Allows you to keep your benefits even if you can still do another job, like if a hand injury means you can’t continue being a surgeon but you can still hold a teaching position.
+• Own-occupation rider: Allows you to keep getting benefits even if you can still work, like if a hand injury means you can’t continue being a surgeon but you can still hold a teaching position.

-Let’s take a look at a sample disability insurance policy for a 31-year-old, and how different riders affect their monthly rate.
+Let’s take a look at a sample disability insurance policy for a 31-year-old for a white-collar worker, and how adding different riders affects their monthly rate.

 A look at the monthly costs of different disability insurance riders.

-Like long-term disability insurance, an individual short-term disability insurance policy usually costs about 1% to 3% of your annual income.
-However a short-term policy gives you much less protection than long-term disability insurance, since it’s only meant to replace your income for a few months.
+An individual short-term disability insurance policy usually costs about the same as a long-term policy, but you get much less protection than long-term disability insurance since it only replaces your income for months rather than years.

 Lots of people get short-term disability insurance through work, often for free.
 But if you don’t already have it as an employer benefit, getting an individual short-term disability policy might not be worth the cost.